 Maya Logan attained her education from the University of North Carolina at Chapel Hill where she studied Quantitative Biology and Public Policy.
 Throughout her academic and professional career, Maya’s passions have centered on mitigating health disparities and advancing equity.
-Her works have led her to serve as a community leader in the Obama Foundation, work with Robert F. Kennedy Human Rights and the National Institute of Environmental Health Sciences.
+Her works have led her to serve as a Technology Analyst at Accenture, community leader in the Obama Foundation, work with Robert F. Kennedy Human Rights and the National Institute of Environmental Health Sciences.
 Her efforts have been publicized by the Journal of Experimental Neurology, Washington Post, and Grio.
 With community service as her foundation, Maya continues to uplift people battling Sarcoma Cancer and their families in remembrance of her grandmother.

 Doug, a native of Maine, began a banking career with a predecessor of Wells Fargo in 1984 after graduating from Boston College with a degree in Finance.
 He and his wife Kim were married in 1988 and transferred to Charlotte in 1992 with intent to begin building a family.
 However, those plans were derailed shortly after when Doug was diagnosed with Periosteal Osteosarcoma in his right humerus bone.
 Doug’s tumor was successfully removed with limb salvage surgery and he was treated with a twelve month chemotherapy protocol.
 Thankfully, Doug has been cancer free since and he and Kim have been blessed with two sons, Jack and Will.